Jan Swammerdam: Education

 As a youngster, Swammerdam had helped his father to take care of his curiosity collection.
 Despite his father's wish that he should study theology Swammerdam started to study medicine in 1661 at the University of Leiden.
 He studied under the guidance of Johannes van Horne and Franciscus Sylvius.
-Among his fellow students were Frederik Ruysch, Reinier de Graaf and Niels Stensen.
+Among his fellow students were Frederik Ruysch, Reinier de Graaf, Ole Borch, Theodor Kerckring, Steven Blankaart, Burchard de Volder, Ehrenfried Walther von Tschirnhaus and Niels Stensen.
 While studying medicine Swammerdam started his own collection of insects.

 In 1663 Swammerdam moved to France to continue his studies.
+It seems together with Steno.
 He studied for one year at the Protestant University of Saumur, under the guidance of Tanaquil Faber.
 Subsequently, he studied in Paris at the scientific academy of Melchisédech Thévenot.
 1665 he returned to the Dutch Republic and joined a group of physicians who performed dissections and published their findings.
-Between 1666 and 1667 Swammerdam concluded his study of medicine at the University of Leiden.
+Between 1666 and 1667 Swammerdam concluded his study of medicine at the University of Leiden; he received his doctorate in medicine in 1667 under van Horne for his dissertation on the mechanism of respiration, published under the title De respiratione usuque pulmonum.

 Together with van Horne, he researched the anatomy of the uterus.
+The result of this research was published under the title Miraculum naturae sive uteri muliebris fabrica in 1672.
+Swammerdam accused Reinier de Graaf of taking credit of discoveries he and Van Horne had made earlier regarding the importance of the ovary and its eggs.

 He used waxen injection techniques and a single-lens microscope made by Johannes Hudde.
-The result of this research was published under the title Miraculum naturae sive uteri muliebris fabrica in 1672.
-Swammerdam received his doctorate in medicine in 1667 under van Horne for his dissertation on the mechanism of respiration, published under the title De respiratione usuque pulmonum.